State aid check

 The EU prohibits state aid.
 What does that mean for you?

-Governments that offer and implement support measures are responsible for compliance with the state aid prohibition.
-If your organisation has received state aid, you bear the risk of possible recovery of funds.
-It is therefore important that both the government and the company check whether a grant could qualify as state aid, and as a rule of thumb: the sooner, the better.
-With a state aid assessment ffiqs checks whether your project complies with the state aid rules.
+National or regional authorities that offer grants are responsible for compliying with the EU state aid rules.
+If your organisation has received grants that do not comply with state aid rules, you bear the risk of possible repayment of grants.
+It is therefore important that both the authorities and the receiving organizations check whether a grant could qualify as state aid.
+And as a rule of thumb: the sooner, the better.
+With a state aid check ffiqs assesses whether your project complies with the state aid rules.

-When developing and financing projects, companies, organisations, and governments regularly seek each other out.
-In our experience, in their enthusiasm about the cooperation and the content of the project, they often overlook the risk of it constituting state aid until a very (too) late stage.
-Advice on the state aid prohibition can highlight necessary adjustments to intended or already agreed grant projects.
+When developing and financing projects, companies, organisations, and funding authorities regularly seek each other out.
+In our experience, in their enthusiasm about the cooperation and the content of the project, they often overlook the risk of state aid.
+Advice on state aid can highlight necessary adjustments to intended or already agreed grant projects.
 However, this is a costly situation that can be prevented by being alert to the risk earlier on.

 When to seek a state aid assessment?

 A de-minimis declaration is necessary in connection with the prohibition on state aid.
 Governments are not allowed to provide grants if this leads to a distortion of competition on the European market.
-In a de-minimis declaration, you, as a supported company or organisation, state the de-minimis aid you have received in the previous two tax years.
+In a de-minimis declaration, you, as a company or organisation, declare the de-minimis aid you have received in the previous two fiscal years.

 State aid advice prevents costs and even fines

 ffiqs works with lawyers who specialise in European state aid law.
-Together with them, we carry out dozens of tests each year on submissions of projects.
-For each project partner, and even for each project activity, we examine the extent to which there is a market that risks being ‘distorted’ by the aid.
+Together with them, we carry out dozens of tests each year during the submissions of projects.
+For each project partner, and even for each project activity, we examine the extent to which there is a risk of markets being ‘distorted’ by the aid.
 When doing so, we ask questions such as:

 Does the activity fall within one or more EU exemptions?